SugarRuy/CVPR21_Transferred_Hash/README.md

 ## Running
 ### Preparing Models and Hash Code files.
-Model files and hash code files for corresponding dataset should be ready to make it run smoothly.
-The model file should be saved into ./HashNet/pytorch/snapshot/imagenet/_48bit_/[net]_hashnet/.
-The hash code files should be saved into ./HashNet/pytorch/src/save_for_load/blackbox/[net]/imagenet/.

 We provide link for downloading all models and hash code files we have used.
-Here is the [link](). (**This method is RECOMMENDED.
-Links will be available soon.**)
+Here is the [link](https://drive.google.com/drive/folders/1XkOQNq_mpkGgMuncwk0RdV-PbrvvhVH0?usp=sharing). (**This method is RECOMMENDED.**)

+The 'snapshot' folder should be placed under *CVPR21_TransferredHash/AD_attack/HashNet/pytorch/* and the 'save_for_load' folder should be placed under *CVPR21_TransferredHash/AD_attack/HashNet/pytorch/src/*.

 You could also do DIY training by: